metadeck/nova-blog/README.md

 ### Security

-If you discover any security related issues, please email declan@metadeck.io instead of using the issue tracker.
+If you discover any security related issues, please email declan at metadeck.io instead of using the issue tracker.

 ## Credits